 The poodle design was one of the most popular, and soon teens across the U.S. were wearing poodle skirts to school dances and other social events.

-By this time, Charlot owned her own clothing factory with 50 employees, and was expanding her fashion designing skills.
+By this time, Charlot owned her own clothing factory with 50 employees and was expanding her fashion designing skills.
 And yes, she’d learned to sew by this point!

 Poodles weren’t the only thing people stuck on their skirts, though.
-Other appliqué designs were also popular, and could reflect just about anything.
+Other appliqué designs were also popular and could reflect just about anything.
 Their placement on the skirts also varied.

 And just like Charlot’s Christmas-themed prototype had been a hit, seasonal designs were popular, too.
 This adorable version comes in baby blue and features an angel and a decorated Christmas tree.

 As the trend took off, the appliqués became more complex as Charlot, as well as other designers, kept pushing themselves to come up with new ideas.
 What fun to have plenty of new designs emerging all the time!

 Poodle skirts, whether or not they had poodles, were both high fashion and creative DIY projects, and girls could express themselves with their own unique designs.
 Think it’s time to bring back the trend?

 And things could also get pretty silly.